steadforce/harbor-day2-operator/README.md

 ### purge-jobs.json

-All purge jobs and their schedule.
+All purge jobs and their schedules.

 ```json
 [